B2B marketing company Metadata.io raises $6.5M – TechCrunch

 Allouche also said that demand has increased “quite significantly” since the beginning of the pandemic.
 That’s counter to larger digital ad trends, but he noted that B2B companies still need to reach customers, and many of the old tools — like in-person events — are now off the table.

-In addition, he said that Metadata’s proprietary database of 1.4 million customer profiles have given it an additional advantage in the face of privacy regulation and ad-tracking restrictions.
+In addition, he said that Metadata’s proprietary database of 1.4 billion customer profiles have given it an additional advantage in the face of privacy regulation and ad-tracking restrictions.

 The platform has been used by companies including Zoom, Drift, Pendo, Udacity, and Vonage.